Juan M. Garcia III: Assistant Secretary of the Navy (Manpower and Reserve Affairs), 2009–2015

 In 2009, Garcia was nominated as Assistant Secretary of the Navy (Manpower and Reserve Affairs) by President of the United States Barack Obama.
 Garcia was confirmed by the Senate Armed Services Committee on August 5, 2009.
 His nomination proceeded to the full Senate, where he was confirmed on September 16, 2009.

-Amazon
+Business career

 In 2015, Garcia joined Amazon as its Global Leader for Career Advancement.
+In 2018, Garcia joined Deloitte as a managing director in the Defense, Security and Justice sector and is now Deloitte’s Veteran/Military-Affiliated Leader.